Library InductiveTypes

 unit_ind : forall P : unit -> Prop, P tt -> forall u : unit, P u

 Every Inductive command defining a type T also defines an induction principle named T_ind.
-Coq follows the Curry-Howard correspondence and includes the ingredients of programming and proving in the same single syntactic class.
-Thus, our type, operations over it, and principles for reasoning about it all live in the same language and are described by the same type system.
+Recall from the last section that our type, operations over it, and principles for reasoning about it all live in the same language and are described by the same type system.
 The key to telling what is a program and what is a proof lies in the distinction between the type Prop, which appears in our induction principle; and the type Set, which we have seen a few times already.

-The convention goes like this: Set is the type of normal types, and the values of such types are programs.
+The convention goes like this: Set is the type of normal types used in programming, and the values of such types are programs.
 Prop is the type of logical propositions, and the values of such types are proofs.
 Thus, an induction principle has a type that shows us that it is a function for building proofs.

 Specifically, unit_ind quantifies over a predicate P over unit values.
 If we can present a proof that P holds of tt, then we are rewarded with a proof that P holds for any value u of type unit.
 In our last proof, the predicate was (fun u : unit => u = tt).